LinerSu/nyu-pl-sum19-rec/Class 01/README.md

 ## Notes
 1. If you plan to learn more, please see [this manual](http://web.iitd.ac.in/~sumeet/flex__bison.pdf).
 2. Here is the [website](https://web.stanford.edu/class/archive/cs/cs103/cs103.1156/tools/cfg/) for testing the correctness of CFG.
+3. Here is one [website](https://regex101.com/) for testing the correctness of regular expression.